All Episodes

 I mean, look at it this way.

-And then that guy clapper testifying the Muslim Brotherhood is secular.
+And then that guy Clapper testifying the Muslim Brotherhood is secular.

 Obama trying to take credit in personalizing this powder keg situation, using it as an extension of his own campaign.

-We've got incompetence, we've got immaturity, inexcusable, amateurish, clumsy Bush League behavior, dare I say.
+We've got incompetence, we've got immaturity, inexcusable, amateurish, clumsy Bush League behavior, dare I say, a little twist on the words.

 Say what you want about Egypt, but they were an Arab ally in the Middle East.

-And I hope we don't lose them, but folks, it appears to me we could very easily lose Egypt like Jimmy Carter lost Libya and uh and and Iran, but the stakes are so much higher now.
+But folks, it appears to me we could very easily lose Egypt like Jimmy Carter lost Libya and Iran, but the stakes are so much higher now.

 You know, one four-year term of utter incompetence in Jimmy Carter.